 23. Landscaping or special setting features: The building sits at the back of a series of historic town lots.
 It has a split rail fence on the east side, and a tall vertical plank fence on the north.
 While there is some grassy area, the majority of the site is gravel.
 24. Associated buildings, features, or objects: This building sits on the same lot as 113 Granite, surveyed under 5ST.1757.
 113 Granite is a 1-1/2 story wood frame building with a rectangular plan.
+The building has a front gable roof with a shed addition on the rear and the west side.
 Both buildings were moved to the site and are not historically related.
 IV.
 A Architectural History 25.
-Date of Construction: Estimate: 1900s Actual: Source of information: Town of Frisco Historic Park & Museum; Historic Property Inventory prepared for the Town of Frisco, 2017 and based on building type.
-26. Architect: unknown Source of information: 27.
+Date of Construction: Estimate: 1890s Actual: Source of information: Town of Frisco Historic Park & Museum, Historic Property Inventory prepared for the Town of Frisco, 2017 and based on building type.
+26. Architect:unknown Source of information: 27.
 Builder/Contractor: unknown Source of information: 28.
 Original owner: unknown Source of information: 29.
 Construction history (include description and dates of major additions, alterations, or demolitions): This building was moved from Old Dillon when the historic townsite was purchased for the Dillon Reservoir in the mid 1900s.
 The north side shed addition is likely an addition, date unknown, but is evidenced by the abrupt end of the gable end detail.
 The east shed addition may be an addition, which may also have repurposed a double hung window from the body of the original house.
 The siding is continuous around the exterior of these three volumes, indicating that it was resided at some point after the additions were made.
-The rear gable form is clearly also an addition, but may have been an historic outbuilding that has since been attached.
+The rear gable form is clearly also an addition, it may be an historic outbuilding that has since been attached.
 The main house volume is placed on a concrete slab, likely concurrent with the move.
 The new siding has altered the character of the window trim, but the trim may still be original material.
-The slider and fixed windows are all associated with shed roofed additions.
+The wood slider and wood fixed windows are all associated with shed roofed additions.
 Dates of these alterations are unknown.
-30. Original location Moved X Date of move(s): approximately 1960 V. H IISTORICAL ASSOCIATIONS 31.
-Original use(s): Domestic; Single Family 32.
-Intermediate use(s): Domestic; Single Family
+30. Original location Moved X Date of move(s): approximately 1960 \/ IISTORICAL ASSOCIATIONS J۱.
+Original use(s): Domestic; Single Family

-Resource Number: 5ST.1758 Temporary Resource Number: 115.GRA
+Resource Number: 5ST.1758 Temporary Resource Nun nber: 117.GRA